Gramma loreto (*)

 Appearance

-The fish begins as a dark purple starting at the head which fades mid-body to yellow at the tail.
-The royal gramma will also have a small black spot on the front of the dorsal fin.
-The royal gramma resembles the false gramma (Pictichromis paccagnellae), with the two main differences between the two being that the false gramma has clear fins and does not fade, but rather has a distinct change in color.
-Royal gramma averages slightly over 8 cm (3 inches) and has been tank bred.
+The fish can be a light purple to a deep violet starting at the head which fades mid-body to a golden yellow at the tail.
+The royal gramma will also have a small black spot on the front of the dorsal fin and a black line that streaks through the eye.
+It resembles the false gramma (Pictichromis paccagnellae), with the two main differences between the two being the false gramma has clear fins and does not fade, but rather has a distinct change in color.
+The royal gramma is relatively small, averaging slightly over 8 cm (3.1 in) and has been tank bred.
+The largest scientifically-measured royal gramma was 8 cm (3.1 in) long.[3]

 Gramma loreto